CSCfi/csc-user-guide/docs/data/sensitive-data/tutorials/sd-software-installer.md

 then you should have folder **tools-for-sd-desktop** included in the directory that Data Gateway created ( in Projects/SD-Connect/_your-project-name_).

-Open _tools-for-sd-desktop_ folder and from there, drag/copy file **sd-installer.desktop** to your desktop.
+Open _tools-for-sd-desktop_ folder and from there, drag/copy file **sd-installer-centos7.desktop** or  **sd-installer-ubuntu22.desktop** to your desktop.
+Select the version that matches the operating system of your SD Desktop.

 [![Installing-sd-installer](../images/desktop/sd-installer1.png)](../images/desktop/sd-installer1.png)

 **Figure 1.** Copying sd-installer.desktop file to SD desktop.

-Double click the copy of _sd-installer.desktop_ to start the software installation tool.
-In Ubuntu based VMs you need to right-click the and select _Allow Launching_ before  you can use the _sd-installer.desktop_.
+Double click the copy of the installer tool in your dekstop to start the software installation tool.
+In Ubuntu based VMs you need to right-click the and select _Allow Launching_ before  you can use the installer.

 [![sd-installer](../images/desktop/sd-installer2.png)](../images/desktop/sd-installer2.png)